jamerst/AutoTag/README.md

 The `--windows-safe` option is for use on Linux/macOS where the files written may be accessed by a Windows host, or are being written to an NTFS filesystem.
 It automatically removes any invalid NTFS file name characters.

 ### File Name Replacements
-The `--replace` option allows specific characters or strings in a file name to be replaced, e.g. `--replace a b` will replace all the `a` characters in the file name with `b`.
-This option can be used multiple times for multiple replacements, e.g. `--replace a b --replace foo bar --replace c ''`. **Note: the arguments for this option are case sensitive.**
+The `--replace` option allows specific characters or strings in a file name to be replaced, e.g. `--replace a=b` will replace all the `a` characters in the file name with `b`.
+This option can be used multiple times for multiple replacements, e.g. `--replace a=b --replace foo=bar --replace c=''`. **Note: the arguments for this option are case sensitive.**

+Any values for the replace option containing an equals (`=`) cannot be set via command line arguments currently.
+To use such values you can add them to the config file manually using a text editor.

 ### Extended Tagging
 The `--extended-tagging` option adds additional information to Matroska video files such as actors and their characters.
 This option is not enabled by default because it may reduce tagging speed significantly due to the additional API requests needed.